aspeer/pm-ExtUtils-Markdown-Pod/INSTALL.md

 make install
 ```

-If installing manually dependecies will have to installed individually.
+If installing manually, dependencies will have to be installed individually.